Reports of election site hacking rankle Florida officials

 Nelson last week said Russians were able to get inside the election systems of "certain counties" and "now have free rein to move about."
 He added that "the threat is real and elections officials — at all levels — need to address the vulnerabilities."

-The senator, who's the ranking member of the cyber subcommittee of the Senate Armed Services Committee, has not provided any more details, saying that additional information is classified.
+The senator has not provided any more details, saying that additional information is classified.
 Scott has demanded that Nelson provide proof of his claims.
 Last Friday two Republicans who are on the Senate intelligence community declined to confirm or deny Nelson's statements.

 Comments